 - If you were an employee at this company, what would make you want to stay long-term?

 The company should, of course, be certain that they can accommodate these desires before transitioning to an employee relationship.
 Hiring an employee that quickly churns costs an extraordinary amount in money, time and resources.

 - If you were an employee, what would make you start looking for another opportunity?

 Under what circumstances would the contractor look for different employment, or for a different professional opportunity?
-It’s beneficial to know this information upfront, so that you don’t get blindsided by resignation.
+It’s beneficial to know this information up front, so that nobody is blindsided by resignation.

 - It’s been a while since you’ve been an employee.
 How would it feel having a manager again?
 What about that might feel challenging or be a tough transition?

 Many independent contractors are accustomed to working for themselves, with their own hours, scheduling, and ability to accept or deny projects.
 The contractor should be honest with themselves (and you) about how it might feel to transition back to employed status.